Professional Experience Programs

 STUDY ABROAD

-Students interested in study abroad consult with the Director of Global Programming about an approved partner program that will best suit their personal goals and academic needs.
+Students interested in studying abroad should consult with the Director of Global Programming about an approved partner program that will best suit their personal goals and academic needs.

 In order to receive Illinois College credit and retain their financial aid while abroad, students must complete an application process and receive Illinois College approval prior to the academic year during which they wish to study abroad.
 Applications are due during the fall semester.
 Once approved by Illinois College and accepted to a study abroad program, students register at Illinois College for a travel-study course.
 Upon completion of the semester abroad, credit for specific courses replaces the travel-study course.
-Students may fulfill both general education and major/ minor requirements with courses taken abroad.
+Students may fulfill both general education and major/ minor requirements with courses taken abroad, but these courses must be approved by the Illinois College faculty.

 WASHINGTON CENTER PROGRAM